derrick921213/fake-python/README.md

 * For windows, run **install.cmd** to install this program.

 ## Uninstall
-* Just remove this program folder.
+* Just remove this program folder

 ## Compile yourself
 >1.第一步